Should You Take Your Dog to Dog Parks?

 Dogs who are bullied.
 If your dog is the victim of a dog bully, take your pup home and come back another time.
 Some people try to talk to the bully owner but to my mind, it’s easier to just leave.

 Your dog sometimes fights with other dogs.
 If your dog sometimes gets along with other dogs but sometimes fights with dogs at the park, this is another area where a qualified professional can help.
 Graduates of the Academy for Dog Trainers, who have the CTC credential, have had training in helping with this particular problem.
 Dog trainers with other backgrounds may also be able to help.

 Problems to Watch Out For at Dog Parks

 If your dog park allows large and small dogs to intermingle, I’d recommend finding a new park.
 Dogs are safest with similarly sized dogs.
 And small dogs can trigger predatory behavior in some larger dogs.

 If you are in the Sacramento area, the Hagan Dog Park in Rancho Cordova is one of my absolute favorites.
 They segregate by size.
 There are a ton of gigantic shade trees.
 The park is spacious with lots of room for dogs who prefer to keep to themselves as well as room for dogs to interact.
 And it’s a few seconds walk to the river if your dog wants to cool off after a good romp.

+I love going to dog parks with clients to help work through safety concerns and helping dogs enjoy time with their own species.
 If you want help to know if your dog is okay at a dog park, let’s talk!